-Whether it be for a few months or a few years, taking a sabbatical can do wonders for your personal development.
+Whether it be for a few months or a few years, taking a sabbatical from work can do wonders for your personal development.

 Scott and I took 6 weeks off from our jobs in 2010 to travel around southeast Asia and the east coast of Australia and it was an amazing experience.
 I also took a 2 month sabbatical 6 years ago which has helped shape me into the person I am today.